xoptov/cv/php/resume.en.md

 - Search for brokers at auctions;
 - Search for customs brokers;
 - Calculation of the final cost of cars and parts, including shipping;
-- Developing a web application for clients(PHP, MySQL, JavaScript, HTML, CSS);
+- Developing a web application for clients;
-- Development of an application management module(PHP, MySQL, JavaScript, HTML, CSS);
+- Development of an application management module;
 - Integration with the data flow services on the upcoming auctions at auctions;
 - Search and support of clients of service;
 - Control of purchase, customs clearance and delivery.